NikolaiRadke/NikolaiRadke/README.md

 * **AI.duino**
   An Arduino AI Assistent.
 (4A!)
 Enhance your IDE with AI!
 * **Arduino+**
-  Essential tools for better Atrduino IDE experience.
+  Essential tools for better Arduino IDE experience.
 * **Extension Manager**
   Manage your Arduino IDE 2.X extensions.
 * **Stopify**